-When I first discovered bath salts it was a game-changer.
+Let’s talk about homemade natural bath salts!
+When I first discovered bath salts, it was a game-changer.
 They’re relaxing, restorative, and so easy to make.
 Sprinkling these aromatic and healing goodies into the tub makes for the perfect spa day at home.
-Here are some of my favorite DIY homemade natural bath salt recipes.
+Here are some of my favorite recipes for homemade natural bath salts!
 Your mind, body, and spirit will thank you.

 Magical Magnesium Benefits

 When homemade natural bath salts dissolve they release magnesium and sulfate ions into the water.
 As you soak and soothe your worries away, the magnesium is absorbed through the skin.

 Magnesium is involved in 325 chemical reactions that occur within your heart and nervous system.
 This results in a path that promotes healthy neurotransmitters that: